Abeysinghe, S. (2015). Pandemics, Science and Policy: H1N1 and the World Health Organisation. London: Palgrave Macmillan

 Abeysinghe, S. and White, K. (2010).
 ‘Framing Disease: The Avian Influenza Pandemic in Australia.’
 Health Sociology Review 19(3):369-381

 Olson, R. and Abeysinghe, S. (2014).
 ‘None of the Above: Uncertainty and Diagnosis’ in: Jutel, A. M. and Dew, K. (eds) Social Issues in Diagnosis: An Introduction for Students and Clinicians, Baltimore: John Hopkins University Press

 Sudeepa's current research focuses upon the relationship between knowledge and policy in the global management of risk.
-She is particularly interested in the social construction of risk and uncertainty, infectious disease governace, the political sociology of institutions, and the social classification of disease.
+She is particularly interested in the social construction of risk and uncertainty, social and policy responses to disaster, infectious disease governace, the political sociology of institutions, and the social classification of disease.

 Topics interested in supervising

 I am intersted in the political sociology of global health.
 I would be particular interested in projects looking at pandemic and epidemic disease governance, ignorance/non-knowledge or uncertainty in global health, disease classificatory systems, or risk, disasters and health as well as the wider sociology of global public health.